Merida’s Best Photo Spots

 Rosas & Xocolate Boutique Hotel

 This stunning hotel is known for its unique design, which blends traditional Mexican architecture with modern style.
-The hotel features a rooftop pool and bar, a spa, and a restaurant that serves delicious Mexican and international cuisine.
-Plus it definitely one of Merida’s best photo spots.
+The hotel features a rooftop pool, bar, spa, and restaurant serving delicious Mexican and international cuisine.
+Plus, it is definitely one of Merida’s best photo spots.

 Hotel Merida